clowa/clowa.dev/swa/src/pages/posts/home-assistant-host-ssh-access.md

 tags: ["home assistant", "ssh", "tutorial"]
 ---

 If you're looking to access the Host of your Home Assistant via SSH for development or troubleshooting purposes, this guide will walk you through the necessary steps.
-Please note that accessing the host system can pose security risks and potentially harm the system to an unrecoverable state, so proceed with caution and ensure you understand the implications.

 The home assistant team itself published a guide on how to do this in their [developer documentation](https://developers.home-assistant.io/docs/operating-system/debugging/) and only recommend this for development and debugging purposes **not for regular use**.

 > [!WARNING]
-> This method will grant you access to almost everything on your Home Assistant host system including the docker containers Home Assistant and it's add-ons.
+> Please note that accessing the host system is not intended for regular use.
+This method will grant you access to almost everything on your Home Assistant host system including the docker containers of Home Assistant and it's add-ons.
 Be very careful with what you do as you can easily break your Home Assistant installation to an unrecoverable state.

 ## Prerequisites

 - Home Assistant installation
 - USB drive _(for storing your ssh key)_
+- A computer with an ssh client installed

 ## Step 1: Generate SSH Keys